 Overview of the Link Clean-Up Process

-There is a four-step process for cleaning up your site’s links:
+There is a four-step process to disavow links on your site:

 - Get a list of domains linking to your site, which you can export from GWT (or BrightEdge, if you use it).